 Shark and fishes around the world are currently declining on coral reefs, generally due to overharvesting.
 Declines in these consumers can lead to profound food web restructuring and cascading ecological consequences for the rest of the ecosystem.
 By studying coral reefs across multiple trophic levels and how species interactions have consequences for the rest of the ecosystem, we can further our understanding of the role of consumers, which are disappearing worldwide, on coral reefs.

-The British Indian Ocean Territory (BIOT) is an ideal study system, with the highest fish and shark biomass in the Indian Ocean due to the Marine Protected Area (MPA).
+The Indian Ocean Region is an ideal study system, with the highest fish and shark biomass in the Indian Ocean due to the Marine Protected Area (MPA).